 The Right to Education

-You have the right to a good quality education.
+UNCRC, Article 28: It’s your right to have a good quality education.
 You should be encouraged to go to school to the highest level you can.

 Hear your right – read by Callum Millar